-- a.
-The Association understands that employees may develop a chemical dependency to certain substance and that this is defined as a mental, physical and psychological disability.
-The Association promotes the early diagnosis of this disability and encourages employees with a dependency on alcohol or drugs to pursue medical and/or psychological treatment. - b.
-Any employee who suspects that they might have an emerging drug or alcohol problem is expected to seek appropriate treatment promptly from one of the many resources in the community. - c.
-The Association defines a rehabilitated drug user, alcoholic, or any individual engaged in a supervised drug or alcoholism rehabilitation program that is no longer using drugs or alcohol, as an employee with a disability.

-d.
-All medical information shall be kept confidential by the Association.
+- The organization understands that employees may develop a chemical dependency to certain substances and that is defined as a mental, physical and psychological disability.
+The organization promotes the early diagnosis of this disability and encourages employees with a dependency on alcohol or drugs to pursue medical and/or psychological treatment. - Any employee who suspects that they might have an emerging drug or alcohol problem is expected to seek appropriate treatment promptly from one of the many resources in the community. - The organization defines a rehabilitated drug user, alcoholic, or any individual engaged in a supervised drug or alcoholism rehabilitation program that is no longer using drugs or alcohol, as an employee with a disability. - All medical information shall be kept confidential by the organization.